 OVERVIEW BELOW: SOLO UKULELE | with ROSS SERMONS | SPONDOOLI BROTHERS | OTHER PROJECTS (solo, Porchmonkeez, Stromatilites) | DRUMMING

 I play ukulele, guitar, mandolin, balalaika, and occasionally my daughter’s cello for bass, as well as various percussion instruments.
 My percussion collection includes djembes, dunduns, kpanlogo, balafon, talking drum & cajon.
 I am entirely self-taught and play by sound & feel.
 I’ve always had eclectic tastes & I just adore music and sound.
 I’m particularly drawn to interesting rhythms & melodies, and prefer to play my own compositions.
 Mostly I just make music to satisfy my own creative curiosity.
 I’ve been home-recording for years & like getting sounds out of unusual places, taking an instrument I know nothing about & using it outside of its stereotype, or creating primitive instruments.
-For instance, here’s a recent recording that uses a friend’s Turkish saz, cello for bass, gourd shaker, cajon, and for the electric slide parts, an instrument my daughter made one afternoon (using a piece of plank, 3 machine heads and old guitar strings), which I ran through an old amp:
+For instance, here’s a recording that uses a friend’s Turkish saz, cello for bass, gourd shaker, cajon, and for the electric slide parts, the Electric Plank, an instrument my daughter made one afternoon (using a piece of plank, 3 machine heads and old guitar strings), which I ran through an old amp:

 Transmogrification Blues – Bradfield Dumpleton 2015 (saz, cello, shaker, dundun, cajon, electric plank)